techgirlgeek/local_dev/README.md

   8. Sit back, relax, and watch the magic happens.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site}`.

+### Sandbox Installs

+If you installed one of the sandboxes, sandbox8.dev or sandbox7.dev:

+  1. Username: admin
+  2. Password: admin

 ### Setting up your hosts file